Jeffrey Mark Deskovic: Aftermath

-Deskovic now works as an advocate for reform of the criminal justice system.
-He educates the public through public speaking, published articles, and the Jeffrey Deskovic Foundation for Justice, which he established.

-Deskovic attended college, receiving a bachelor's degree in behavioral science from Mercy College in 2008 and a master's degree from John Jay College of Criminal Justice in 2013.
+Deskovic received a bachelor's degree in behavioral science from Mercy College in 2008 and a master's degree from John Jay College of Criminal Justice in 2013.
 He has also received a Juris Doctor degree from Pace University.

+He is a criminal defense attorney specializing in the freeing and defense of the wrongfully arrested/convicted.
+He does this through a not-for-profit foundation, for which he is assisted by a combination of volunteers and paid staff.
+Among Deskovic's advisors are exonerees Oliver Jovanovic and Archie Williams.
+Non-exonerees include Professors William Hughes and Christopher Pascale.

 Deskovic filed a federal civil rights suit against Putnam County and the state for wrongful conviction and imprisonment.
 In October 2014 a jury found in his favor and awarded him $41.6 million: "$25 million for the time he spent wrongfully imprisoned, $15 million for his suffering, and the rest for lost wages over those years."
 Based on a pre-trial settlement with the county, intended to limit the potential payout, Deskovic would receive a total of $10 million.
 The jury’s verdict showed that they believed the county was responsible for the "flawed process that led to Deskovic’s conviction."

 In 2019, a documentary film titled Conviction was produced based on Deskovic's life by a Canadian filmmaker Jia Rizvi.